 Yes, God uses failures!

 When God fails you next time, or it seems like it, look around to see where He is in the hard times.
 How is helping?
+What are you learning?
+What are those around you learning?

 I love this quote: